 Before starting to add two-factor authentication to your Juniper, make sure that Duo is compatible with your Juniper Networks Secure Access SSL VPN.
 Log on to your SA, IVE or MAG administrator interface and verify that your firmware is version 6.x or 7.x or 8.x.

 Then you’ll need to:

 - Sign up for a Duo account.

-- Download the appropriate Duo Juniper integration package zip file for your device’s firmware version from the Duo Admin Panel.
+- Download the appropriate Duo Juniper package zip file for your device’s firmware version from the Duo Admin Panel.

-(If you are configuring multiple Juniper integrations make sure to download the custom integration package for each integration.
-Each integration must use the specific integration package for that integration.)
+(If you are configuring multiple Juniper appliances make sure to download the Duo Juniper package for each created application.
+Each Juniper integration must use the specific package for that application.)